toeye/Tourism_Data_Analysis/Transform and Explore Data from MOTS/README.md

 **Key Steps:**

 1. **Data Extraction:**  Raw data is extracted from Excel files provided by MOTS.
-2. **Data Transformation (Power Query):** The data is cleaned, restructured, and transformed using Power Query within Excel to address formatting inconsistencies, create a date dimension, and prepare it for database storage.
+2. **Data Transformation (Power Query):** The data is cleaned, restructured, and transformed using Power Query within Power BI to address formatting inconsistencies, create a date dimension, and prepare it for database storage.
 3. **Data Loading (DAX Studio):**  The transformed data is loaded into a SQL Server database using the DAX Studio tool.
 4. **Data Analysis (SQL):**  SQL queries are used to analyze the data, uncovering key trends in visitor arrivals, regional performance, tourist origins, and spending patterns.
-5. **Data Preparation for Visualization (SQL):**  Two analysis-ready SQL views are created – one for region-level data and one for nationwide data – to simplify further analysis and visualization in tools like Power BI.

 ## SQL Scripts

-This repository contains SQL scripts for setting up the database and creating the analysis-ready views:
+This repository contains SQL scripts for exploring and analyzing data:

-* **`create_tables.sql`:**  Creates the database (if applicable) and the necessary tables to store the data.
-* **`create_views.sql`:**  Creates the SQL views that restructure and organize the data for analysis.

-**Instructions for Using SQL Scripts:**

-1. Ensure you have a SQL Server instance set up.
-2. Open SQL Server Management Studio (SSMS) or a similar tool.
-3. Connect to your SQL Server instance.
-4. Execute the `create_tables.sql` script to create the database and tables.
-5. After loading the transformed data into the tables, execute the `create_views.sql` script to create the views.
+* **`Explore_Thailand_tourism_data.sql`:**  Exploring and analyzing Thailand tourism data.

 ## Key Findings from SQL Analysis